Skip to main content

 • Select Enable extra low-level configuration options and press Enter

-• Select Bootloader offset, choose: 16KiB bootloader
+• Select Bootloader offset, select: 16KiB bootloader

-• Select Communication interface, choose: CAN bus
+• Select Communication interface, select: CAN bus

 • Select GPIO pins to set at micro-controller startup, input: gpio24